sjoerdvankreel/firefly-synth-2/static/Manual.md

 Clip: forces the input signal into -100..100%.
 Input below -100% comes out as -100% and input above 100% comes out as 100%.<br/>
 All clippers except for hard clip are implemented from<br/>
 [https://dafx.de/paper-archive/2012/papers/dafx12_submission_45.pdf](https://dafx.de/paper-archive/2012/papers/dafx12_submission_45.pdf).
+The exponential clipper has an additional amount control.

+Fold: like clip, forces the input signal into -100..100%, but instead of limiting the signal, will fold back into range.

+Skew: applies a vertical (y/amplitude) skewing factor to the input signal.